EE403-CapStone/Design/README.md

 Case BOM
 ========

 All casing produced and manufactured by PCBWay's Stereolithography (SLA) Printing Service[^1].
 This SLA service allows for precise and accurate feature resolution.
-For this project, the material of choice was the standard white material (UTR 8360), providing great dimensinoal accuracy.
+For this project, the material of choice was the standard white material (UTR 8360), providing great dimensinoal accuracy while also being durable.

 | Component | Cost |
 | --- | --- |